-Geneva-on-the-Lake, located in Northeast Ohio along the shores of Lake Erie, is not only a popular summer vacation destination but also a great place to explore some of the most picturesque lighthouses.
-These historic landmarks have served as beacons of light and guidance for sailors and visitors alike.
-In this blog post, we’ll take a closer look at some of the must-see lighthouses near Geneva-on-the-Lake and provide insight into their fascinating history.
+Geneva-on-the-Lake, situated in Northeast Ohio on the shores of Lake Erie, is a well-known spot for summer getaways and also offers the perfect opportunity to discover some of the most breathtaking lighthouses.
+These iconic structures have long been a source of light and direction for both sailors and travelers.
+In this blog post, we will delve deeper into the history of some of the must-visit lighthouses near Geneva-on-the-Lake.

 1. Ashtabula Harbor Lighthouse